worldoptimizer/HypeScrollMagic/README.md

 ### Programmatically Adding Timelines
 - **Add a Scroll Timeline**: `hypeDocument.addScrollTimeline(element, timelineName, options)` - Programmatically adds a scroll timeline to the specified element with custom options.

+Customize each scroll timeline with options such as `pin`, `offset`, `duration`, `triggerHook`, `properties`, `horizontal` and `reset`, allowing for fine-tuned control over the animation behavior.
+Also, you can set up `indicatorColor`, `addIndicators`, and the various Hype Event Actions using the programmatic approach if needed.

 ### Options
-Customize each scroll timeline with options such as `pin`, `offset`, `duration`, `triggerHook`, and `reset`, allowing for fine-tuned control over the animation behavior.

 ### Advanced Usage Example